shinthan001/Job-Scraper/README.md

 1. In `./job_scraper/job_scraper/spiders/settings.py`, please modify your webdriver path, desired keywords or job and location accordingly.
 Add proxy settings if needed.

-2. If you have set up MongoDB on your local host, please set up server, port, db and collection name.
+2. If you have set up MongoDB on your local host, please modify server, port, db and collection name.

     <img src='./img/img_1.png' width='50%' height='50%'>
 <br />